srevn/kqexec/README.md

 - **Glob Pattern Support**: Dynamic file and directory matching using wildcards (`*`, `?`, `[]`) with automatic watch promotion when patterns resolve
 - **File and Directory Exclusion**: Flexible pattern-based exclusion of files and directories from monitoring using glob syntax
 - **Hidden File Support**: Optional monitoring of hidden files and directories (starting with a dot)
-- **State-Based Event Processing**: Tracks the state of files and directories to detect meaningful changes
+- **Resource-Based Event Processing**: Tracks filesystem resources and their scanning profiles to detect meaningful changes
 - **Command Debouncing**: Prevent command execution flooding when many events occur rapidly
 - **Placeholder Substitution**: Dynamic command generation based on event details
 - **Environment Variable Injection**: Event context provided to commands when enabled